LuisF3/satellite-deforestation-monitor/README.md

 # Satellite-deforestation-monitor

-This is the final project for the image processing course at the University of São Paulo (USP)
+This is the final project for the image processing course at the University of São Paulo (USP) Este é

 ---
 ### Overview
 In this project we did a simple system for deforestation monitoring.

 In order to do this we did the following steps:
- - First we apply a Gaussian low-pass filter in order to smooth the image, this step also
+ - First we apply a Gaussian low-pass filter in order to smooth the image, which results in a blured image.
+ - The target image is converted to the HLS model
+ - The image is binarized following the following criteria :
+   - The value 1 is assigned to all regions with hue between 110 and 200 (considering a hue in the range 0-360), which represents the green color, and luminance less than about 25%, which represents dark colors.
+That is, the value 1 is assigned to all dark green pixels.
+   - The value 0 is assigned to other pixels
+ - An opening operation is applied to reduce isolated areas that are dark green.
+ - A closing operation is performed to unify regions with many dark green pixels but with 'holes'.

 ---
 ### Examples